Free · 60 seconds · No demo, no SSO

 - Modeled dollar waste estimate.
 Total recoverable spend, broken down by overlap pattern.
 Cited against the 100,000-stack benchmark for your team size.

 - Ranked cut list.
 Cuts ordered by ROI: what to cancel first, what to renegotiate, what to leave alone.
-Only on the paid tier ($25 per decision, $249 cap).
+Unlocks free with your email.

 - Replacement recommendations.
 Where a cut creates a capability gap, the named replacement (e.g., consolidate Apollo + Outreach to Apollo Pro alone).
 Recommendations are based on modeled patterns, not vendor relationships — we have none.